CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Canonical copy of this document is at [Cricket's Shorthand Site](https://cricketbr.github.io/Crickets-Shorthand-Site/)

+xxx fix this up nicely

 This document is licenced under a Creative Commons Attribution-ShareAlike 4.0 International Licence, https://creativecommons.org/licenses/by-sa/4.0/

 Based on works listed below under [Sources](#sources--references).

-xxx fix this up nicely

-## For Learners Who Have Already Read The Manual !!!
-Or Revised, up to but not necessarily including Reporting.
+> For Learners Who Have Already Read The Manual or Revised, up to but not necessarily including Reporting.

 ## Table of Contents (Short)
 {: .no_toc}